Skip to Content

 5. Cross-border to Mozambique and eSwatini

 KZN sits closer to the Mozambique and eSwatini borders than any other major SA business hub.
 Cross-border courier and freight to Maputo, Manzini and Mbabane comes up regularly for KZN exporters.
-Customs clearance, documentation, and which couriers operate genuine cross-border services (versus handing off to a third-party at the border) matter for any business that ships internationally.
-Most major Durban couriers cover this; ask for transit-time guarantees in writing rather than the marketing version.
+Customs clearance, documentation, and which couriers operate genuine cross-border services (versus handing off to a third party at the border) matter for any business that ships internationally.
+Most major Durban couriers cover this.
+Ask for transit-time guarantees in writing rather than the marketing version.

 6. Multi-service capability for growing KZN businesses

-How Much Does a Durban Courier Cost?
+How Much Does Courier Service in Durban Cost?

 Frequently Asked Questions